 - Measure all ingredients and put them in a small jar or other airtight container.
-Mix them up and store.
+Mix them up and store in a cool dry cabinet.
 That's it!

 - If your kids don't like foods that are heavily seasoned, start by using just a small amount.
 Get their feedback and adjust as needed the next time you make it.

 - Tajin is becoming more popular and easier to find in grocery stores.
 Aldi even carries it.

 - If you don't have Tajin, you can substitute an equal amount of chili powder.

 - For the kiddos who need to follow a strict gluten free diet (as guided by a doctor), be sure to purchase spices that do not contain gluten.
 Check the product label to be safe.
 If the "gluten-free" claim is not on a label, you may need to check the company website or call customer service to verify.
 For more information, check out this article written by a dietitian, Are Spices Safe for a Gluten-Free Diet.
 Cross contamination is real, so don't be afraid to ask questions.

 We are a huge taco family!
 Here are some ideas for meals that you can make using this taco seasoning blend in 30 minutes or less!

 - Tacos Of course!
 Taco meat can be made with lean ground beef or turkey, textured vegetable protein, a mixture of lentils and walnuts, or black beans and sweet potatoes.
 Chicken tacos and fish tacos are always a big hit, too!
 Get creative!

 - Taco Salad My kids love taking all of their favorite taco ingredients and turning it into a delicious salad!
 Often times there is enough flavor and moisture added from the toppings that you don't need a dressing.